 - Coalition Building and Grassroots Organizing: Promote the active involvement of directly affected people, healthcare and social service providers, community leaders, and civic organizations in campaigns relating to Hepatitis C, HIV/AIDS, homelessness and mass incarceration by conducting outreach and recruitment activities, leadership development and other training activities, and providing support for coalition meetings and events.

-- Event Coordination and Mobilization: Implement a range of tactics, including hearings, press conferences, rallies, protests, lobby days, and in-district meetings.
-Turn out people living with HCV, healthcare providers, and allies to events through mass phone banking and relationship building.
-Convene, craft agenda, and facilitate regular membership meetings and smaller work group meetings.
+- Event Coordination and Mobilization: Implement a range of strategies, including hearings, press conferences, rallies, protests, lobby days, and in-district meetings.
+Turn out people living with HIV/AIDS, people impacted by mass incarceration and the drug war and Hepatitis C, healthcare providers, and allies to events.
+Convene, craft agenda, and facilitate regular membership meetings in Westchester and Albany and with Statewide providers.

-- Media and Communications: Identify people affected by HCV and allies for media and communications activities.
+- Media and Communications: Identify people directly affected by the issues we work on and allies for media and communications activities.
 Respond to media inquiries.
 Prep advocates speaking to the media.
 Draft op-eds, letters to the editor and quotes on behalf of advocates.
-Draft campaign materials.

-- Support Other VOCAL Campaigns: The position will also be expected to provide support for all community organizing and campaigns around the drug war, mass incarceration, HIV/AIDS, and homelessness within VOCAL-NY as needed.
-We have a highly collaborative office environment where staff members provide regular support for each other’s campaigns.
+- Support Other VOCAL Campaigns: The position will be expected to periodically provide support for any and all community organizing and campaign work within VOCAL-NY.
+We have a highly collaborative office environment where staff members provide regular support for each other’s campaigns as needed.